Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: RESULTS AND DISCUSSION

-Figure~\ref{fig:6} shows the variation of $c_{s}^{2}$, $\kappa_{T}$ and $K_{n}$ with charged-particle multiplicity for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$.
-We observed that $c_{s}^{2}$ increases with multiplicity and approaches the ideal gas limit or Stefan-Boltzmann limit (1/3), where the particles are assumed to be massless and non-interacting towards the higher multiplicity classes.
-This observation indicates that the high-multiplicity medium is more thermal-like than the low-multiplicity environment.
+Figure~\ref{fig:5} shows the variation of $c_{s}^{2}$, $\kappa_{T}$ and $K_{n}$ with charged-particle multiplicity for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$.
+We observed that $c_{s}^{2}$ increases with charged-particle multiplicity both for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$, although the $c_{s}^{2}$ value remain away from the ideal gas limit or Stefan-Boltzmann limit (1/3), where the particles are assumed to be massless and non-interacting.
+But, this observation indicates that the high-multiplicity medium is more thermal-like than the low-multiplicity environment.
 Since in the present work, we are dealing with heavy flavor particles, which have comparatively higher mass compared to light flavors, it is an interesting observation that the effect of interaction strength is also prevalent in the charm sector.
 We further observed that the mass ordering in the speed of sound is also preserved in all multiplicity classes, i.e., massive particles ($\Lambda_{c}^{+}$) have less $c_s^{2}$ value as compared to $\rm{D^{0}}$, which is relatively less massive.
 This result agrees with previous findings reported in Ref.~\cite{Deb:2019yjo}.
 In the case of $\kappa_{T}$, we observe that it is very sensitive to charged-particle multiplicities in the final state.
 In lower multiplicity classes, the value of isothermal compressibility is relatively high.
 It starts to decrease with the increase in particle multiplicity until it attains a minimum value at the higher multiplicity classes.
 This observation shows that the system is more incompressible at higher multiplicities.
 This result also agrees with previous findings, as shown in Ref.~\cite{Sahu:2020swd}.
-Further, the Knudsen number in fig.~\ref{fig:6} is observed to decrease with charged-particle multiplicity.
-Going in accordance with Eq.~\ref{eq_13}, this decrease is expected only if the system is in thermal equilibrium owing to interaction length being much smaller than system size and a hydrodynamical treatment is applicable.
-This result of $K_{n}$ towards high-multiplicity events somewhat confirms the probability of a high-multiplicity class to be thermally equilibrated as indicated by the observation of $c_{s}^{2}$ and $\kappa_{T}$.
+Further, the Knudsen number is observed to decrease with charged-particle multiplicity.
+Although the value of the Knudsen number remains above unity for all multiplicity classes and hence the applicability of hydrodynamic treatment is not possible.
+However, owing to comparatively less value of $K_{n} $ towards high-multiplicity indicates the probability of high-multiplicity region being relatively thermalized than low-multiplicity.

-From the above observations, it is clear that the system shows less thermodynamic behavior at low multiplicities as compared to higher multiplicity classes.
-This inference has compelled us to use a high-multiplicity class to study the kinetic freeze-out scenario, i.e., to extract kinetic freeze-out temperature.